bndtools/bnd/bndtools.manual/tutorial.md

 The project we have created defines a single bundle with a Bundle Symbolic Name (BSN) of `org.example.api` (i.e., the same as the project name).
 As soon as we created the project, a bundle file named `org.example.api.jar` was created in the `generated` directory, and it will be rebuilt every time we change the bundle definition or its source code.

 However, the bundle is currently empty, because we have not defined any Java packages to include in the bundle.
 This is an important difference of Bndtools with respect to other tools: bundles are always empty until we explicitly add some content.
-You can verify this by double-clicking the bundle file and viewing its contents: it will have only `META-INF/MANIFEST.MF` and `OSGI-OPT/bnd.bnd` entries.
+You can verify this by double-clicking the bundle file and viewing its contents: it will only have an `META-INF/MANIFEST.MF` entry.

 We want to add the package `org.example.api` to the exported packages of the bundle.
 So open the `bnd.bnd` file at the top of the project and select the **Contents** tab.
 Now the package can be added in one of two ways: